Lab Members

 Kristin Jennings | Pronouns: She/Her

-Kristin is a first-year doctoral student in the Clinical Psychology Program at UNC Greensboro (Fall 2022 Cohort).
+Kristin is a second-year doctoral student in the Clinical Psychology Program at UNC Greensboro (Fall 2022 Cohort).
 She earned her B.S. in Psychology from the University of North Florida and her M.S. in Psychology from Villanova University.
 As a Master’s student, she worked with Dr. Janette Herbers studying developmental processes of risk and resilience in children experiencing family homelessness.
 Prior to entering doctoral training, Kristin worked as a home visitor through the Healthy Families Arizona program in Tucson.
 Currently, she is interested in studying parent-toddler communication to capture the dynamic, dyadic processes involved in language and emotion regulation development.
 She is also interested in how individual factors, such as parent emotion socialization goals and child temperament, may influence these processes.
 In her free time, Kristin enjoys being in nature, doing yoga, or watching a good limited series.

 Post-Bacc Research Assistants